deche/blockchain-project/README.md

 - proof of work
 - mining rewards
 - mempool to hold pending transactions
+- APIs:
+  /get-balance/:address
+  /utxos (list all utxos in the chain)
+  /generate (generate a new address along with its private key) /submit-transaction (user can send to another address, needs sender's signature. transaction will be kept in mempool.)

 TO DO:
 - Add nonce for every transaction to prevent double spent